-- 7. If the ORACLE_SID, ORACLE_HOME, or ORACLE_BASE environment variable is set in the file, then remove the corresponding lines from the file. - Save the file, and exit from the editor. - To run the shell startup script, enter the following command: - Bash shell:
+- 7. If the ORACLE_SID, ORACLE_HOME, or ORACLE_BASE environment variable is set in the file, then remove the corresponding lines from the file. - 8.
+Save the file, and exit from the editor. - 9.
+Add one of the following lines to the file to set the AIXTHREAD_SCOPE environment variable to S (system-wide thread scope): - Bourne shell (sh), Bash shell (bash), or Korn shell (ksh):